 I no longer care about what others think about the way I look or dress, and while it’s true that times have changed since I was 14; now I am confident dressing however I feel comfortable and happy.

 I remember the first time I was called androgynous and how that made me feel at first.
 I feel confident in who I am now but there are still instances when that isn’t always true, and this is where I could really relate to Hayley Kiyoko and what she was saying in this episode of Drag Race.

 I will wear a dress for a special event or occasion (although it has been a while and I’m unsure if that’s still the case) and I do this because I want to, not because I feel like I have to.
 But that’s not been my experience in recent years.

 Changing our Perception

-Image and self-identity is ever changing and whenever I try on one of my girlfriend’s dresses I definitely get in my head about it.
+Image and self-identity are ever-changing and whenever I try on one of my girlfriend’s dresses I definitely get in my head about it.